Keith O'Brien: Ecclesiastical response

 The four complainants said that O'Brien needed psychological counselling rather than prayer and penance.
 One accusing priest said, "Keith is extremely manipulative and needs help to be challenged out of his denial.
 If he does not receive treatment, I believe he is still a danger to himself and to others."
 The four accusers believed there was a smokescreen, with the full story untold, and wanted an investigation to reveal the extent of O'Brien's actions.

-Throughout the scandal, the Catholic Church in Scotland failed to act.
+Authorities within the Catholic Church in Scotland were unable to take formal disciplinary action against O’Brien.
 As of July 2013, O'Brien was still Britain's most senior Catholic.
 According to Peter Kearney, the director of communications of the Catholic media office (which was largely unavailable for official comment), only Rome could handle the O'Brien affair; nobody in Scotland had authority to challenge a cardinal.

 According to Catherine Deveney writing in The Observer, Archbishop Tartaglia, who was temporary leader of St Andrews and Edinburgh following O'Brien's resignation, failed to confront the issue, and behind the scenes "church insiders" were critical; one told her that "He is completely lacking in leadership qualities".
 Kearney told The Observer there could be no Scottish investigation because the nuncio had rightly not identified the complainants.
 However, this was not the case; Kearney apparently did not know that Joseph Toal, Bishop of Argyll and the Isles, had been given names and asked to be a contact point.

 Deveney said that this issue was no longer about personal failure, but systemic failure, and reported that theologian Werner Jeanrond said "As a church, we have failed to come to terms with homosexuality.
 The highest clerical representative of the church is himself a victim of the system which didn't allow him to own his homosexuality."
 She added that there are many other scandals involving Scottish clergy, including at least one bishop; misdeeds include sexual misconduct, heavy drinking, payoffs to cover scandals and serious abuse; and she said that "O'Brien knows where the bodies lie.
 And the hierarchy knows he knows."
 She said that the issue was not about Scottish clergy, but was worldwide.

 In July 2013 O'Brien was reported to be in a monastery in Europe or an enclosed abbey in the English Midlands.
 In November 2013 there was a report that O'Brien would face no further punishment, which disappointed alleged victims and victims' groups.